 If a wheelchair will help, request it.
 I quickly learned to put my pride aside when I almost missed a connecting flight because I was too slow to get through the airport with my boot.
 You can get hooked up at the check-in desk and there will be one waiting for you when you disembark.
 Tell the ticketing agents about your plight, too, and see what they can do to accommodate you.
 When you're in the air be especially mindful to keep your circulation flowing: get up, stretch, etc. Trust me, it’ll make a difference.

 You should be fine if you’re nursing an injury like a broken bone or sprain.
 Where things tend to get complicated is if you’ve recently had surgery.
 Definitely consult your doctor if you plan to fly around the time of surgery, whether it's an operation on a bone or joint or LASIK.
+If you are unfortunately injured while on a flight then you should immediately contact your personal injury lawyer to represent you while filing claims.

 Sometimes the common cold hits like a truck, but precisely because it's so common no one seems to give or get much sympathy for it.
 It's all business as usual, except with your head in the clouds and not in the nice, dreamy way.
 For sinus issues, the pressure already hurts like hell at water level, let alone ascending through the stratosphere.
 But while it might not be fun, you can still fly as a passenger when plagued by both.
 (Pilots, in fact, are told not to fly planes when they have a cold or are coming down with one because the pressure changes can, well, mess with their heads.)